2mangoes1stone/movies-price-picker/README.md

 # Webjet Api Test

-Hi, Here is my solution to the webject api test.
+Hi, Here is my solution to the webjet api test.

 The server side logic has been completely written in node as requested.